peijunz/cache-server/Readme.md

 ```

 ##README File
-Do not forget to include your student-readme file.
+Do not forget to include your readme-student file.
 It will be automatically uploaded
-with your submission when you submit either project but must be named **student-readme**
+with your submission when you submit either project but must be named **readme-student**

 ##Extra Credit
 Integrate the code you wrote from the first two parts into your source code